tidyverse/dplyr/tests/testthat/_snaps/colwise-mutate.md

       <warning/lifecycle_warning_deprecated>
       Warning:
-      The `...` argument of `mutate_at()` can't contain quosures as of dplyr 0.8.3.
-      Please use a one-sided formula, a function, or a function name.
+      The `...` argument of `mutate_at()` can't contain quosures as of dplyr 0.8.3. i Please use a one-sided formula, a function, or a function name.
     Code
       (expect_warning(summarise_at(mtcars, vars(mpg), quo(mean(.)))))
     Output
       <warning/lifecycle_warning_deprecated>
       Warning:
-      The `...` argument of `summarise_at()` can't contain quosures as of dplyr 0.8.3.
-      Please use a one-sided formula, a function, or a function name.
+      The `...` argument of `summarise_at()` can't contain quosures as of dplyr 0.8.3. i Please use a one-sided formula, a function, or a function name.

 # colwise mutate gives meaningful error messages